-Helping your team establish leadership development plans enables them to take ownership of their personal development—whether that’s through mentoring, skills assessment programs, online learning, or in-house development.
+Helping your team establish leadership professional development plans and opportunities enables them to take ownership of their personal development—whether that’s through mentoring, skills assessment programs, online learning, or in-house development.

 These leadership development techniques can help you nurture the next generation of star performers and develop future company leadership teams.
 They also present an opportunity to develop an individual’s ability to contribute to the company’s revenue and performance overall.

-A leadership development program is a comprehensive plan enacted by a company to support the growth of an employee into a predetermined leadership role.
-This strategy aims to cultivate the specific qualities deemed necessary to best serve the leadership position within the company.
+A leadership development program is a comprehensive plan that supports the growth of an employee into a predetermined leadership role.
+This strategy cultivates the specific qualities for serving the leadership position within the company.

 An effective leadership development program actively encourages employee growth in line with larger company objectives and is key to long-term organizational success.

 Follow this simple 5-step process to build the framework for an effective leadership development program.

 Outline a set of specific qualities and skills that will best serve the role you want to develop.
 Make sure it’s comprehensive and helps candidates contribute to achieving your organization’s goals.